History of Suresnes: Consulate and First Empire

 The Carnot cemetery, the oldest cemetery in the city still in operation.

 In 1811, the de Vogüé family applied for a plot in the new Carnot cemetery, built a year earlier (replacing the old Fouillée cemetery), in exchange for a house they owned on Place de l'Église.
 Several prominent figures are buried here, including diplomat Jean-Baptiste Nicolas Dorothée Villar, vice-admiral Jean-Baptiste Philibert Willaumez, writer Laure Surville, painter Pierre Carrier-Belleuse, fashion designer Charles Frederick Worth, doctor Ernest Bazin, tenor Pierre-François Villaret, baritone Théophile Manoury, singer Marie-Joséphine Picquet-Wild, general Gustave Paul Cluseret, painter François Brunery, explorer Isabelle Massieu and mayor Henri Sellier.
 A few years later, while the main building was being renovated, the municipality set up a temporary girls' school in the house.
 Under the Restoration, poor children were housed here, as well as the schoolmistress's lodgings and those of two Sisters of Charity, who assisted the needy.

 On January 3, 1811, the Emperor made the former seigniorial house of Suresnes available to the Ministry of War to accommodate 100 convalescent soldiers, as the Vincennes depot had been closed.
-The buildings were refurbished, giving them the appearance of barracks.
+The buildings were refurbished, giving them a barracks-like appearance.
 After Napoleon's defeat, they were occupied by sick Austrian soldiers.
-In the 1830s, it was occupied by short-lived industries, and its gardens were later invaded by cafés and guinguettes.
+In the 1830s, it was occupied by short-lived industries, and cafés and guinguettes later invaded its gardens.

 On January 16, 1813, during the Russian campaign, the mayors of Puteaux, Courbevoie, Nanterre, Asnières, Gennevilliers, Colombes, and Suresnes, outraged by the treachery of General d'Yorck, who had defected to the enemy, met and decided to equip three mounted cavalrymen to join the army, in support of the imperial government, and to call up the conscripts of the years 1809 to 1812, inviting them to join the cavalry.
 After the first fall of the Empire, France was occupied.
 A statement dated April 1, 1814, shows that 36 Suresnois delivered 5,503 francs worth of goods to the occupying troops, with the mayor also receiving 500 francs for requisitioned fodder.
 After the defeat at Waterloo in 1815, Prussian troops entered Suresnes in July, began new requisitions, and set up a small garrison in the town.
-English soldiers stationed in Puteaux also occupied Suresnes from November, carrying out requisitions; they were followed by Hanoverian troops.
+English soldiers stationed in Puteaux also occupied Suresnes from November, carrying out requisitions; Hanoverian troops followed them.
 The Allies left Suresnes for good on January 27, 1816, and compensation for requisitions and damaged property was not paid until 1820.